tksh164/rdclauncher/README.md

     </setting>
     ```

-  - Fit session to window
+  - `DefaultFitSessionToWindowEnabled`: If set True, the `Fit session to window` checkbox is checked by default.

     ```
     <setting name="DefaultFitSessionToWindowEnabled" serializeAs="String">